jdi-docs/jdi-light/source/includes/_documentation.md

  **Then** the form \<ELEMENT NAME\> does not appear during \<SECONDS\><br>
  **Then** the form \<ELEMENT NAME\> disappear<br>

- It's also possible to use JSON data files:
+ It's also possible to use JSON data files:<br>
  **Then** the form \<ELEMENT NAME\> data equals to \<JSON DATA FILE NAME\><br>
  [JSON data file example](https://github.com/jdi-testing/jdi-light/blob/bdd/jdi-light-bdd-tests/src/test/resources/jsonData/Roman%20Contacts.json